Low-Power Wake-Up Signal Design in 3GPP 5G-Advanced Release 19: Physical Layer Design

 \subsubsection{Sequence Encoding}

-Multiple sequences can be configured to allow a \textit{coherent} receiver to obtain the information bits $\mathbf{b}$ through sequence correlation.
+Multiple sequences can be configured to allow a \textit{coherent} receiver (i.e. with phase information) to obtain the information bits $\mathbf{b}$ through sequence correlation.
 The maximum number of sequences allowed $N_{seq}^{max}$ depends on $M$ as $N_{seq}^{max}=\{16,8,4\}$ for $M=\{1,2,4\}$, respectively.
 The reason is that a longer sequence (smaller values of $M$) supports more sequences with good correlation properties than a short sequence.

 The sequences $\mathbf{r}_{c}$ directly encode the information bits $\mathbf{b}$ where the configured number of sequences $N_{seq}\in\{2,4,8,16\}\leq N_{seq}^{max}$ can encode $\delta=\log_2 N_{seq}$ bits per OOK ON-symbol.
 Therefore, $\lceil B/\delta\rceil$ ON-symbols are required to encode the payload.
 Hence, the coded bits $\mathbf{d}_s=[d_{s,0},d_{s,1},...,d_{s,N_s-1}]$ of length $N_s=B+B_P$ are obtained by prepending $B_P=(-B\mod{\delta})$ zeros, that is, $\mathbf{d}_s=[\mathbf{0}, \mathbf{b}]$.
 Note that zeros are added \textit{before} the MSB so that both $\mathbf{d}_s$ and $\mathbf{b}$ still encode the same subgroup IDs.
 Subsequently, rate-matching is repeating $\mathbf{d}_s$ to obtain $\mathbf{f}_s$ as